JSainsburyPLC/shopping-basket/README.md

 ```

 ## Tests
+This application benefits from `pytest` tests.
 To run the tests:
 ```bash
 $ pytest basket
 ```

 ## Future Requirements
-- Output a 'till-receipt', i.e. above the subtotal, output a line for each item
-  that includes the item name, the item units in parentheses, and price.
-- Distinguish active and inactive products.
+- Implement the ability to distinguish between active and inactive products.
-- Time limited promotions.
+- Implement an option to output a 'till-receipt'.
-- Dockerize the application.
+- Implement the notion of a 'time limited' promotion.
+- The original developer implemented a simple logger.
+Update the application to
+  use the [Logbook](https://logbook.readthedocs.io/en/stable/) logging library.
-- Get Products and Promotions from a Redis data-store.
+- Rather than load Products and Promotions from json files, implement a
+  solution that uses an external SQL or NoSQL database.
 - Design a REST API so the app can be provided as a service.
 - Implement a REST API so the app can be provided as a service.
+- Dockerize the implemented API.

+## Environment
+If you need to set up a working environment the following files can be used:

+- `requirements.txt` - Classic pip requirements file.
+- `environment.yml` - Conda environment definition file.